 The League of Women Voters & Community Recycling Committee has concentrated on making recycling VISIBLE in the Estes Valley.
 Many, many ways to recycle exist here, and have existed for years, thanks to Jean Weaver, one of our founders, but many of our citizens and business did not know how to go about really recycling in such a way that recycled materials got reworked or reused.
 The Committee took it as our mission to discover who recycles what and share it by means of our Planet Partners program.

 Community Recycling Committee (CRC) meetings are open to anyone, and it is not necessary to join the League of Women Voters to attend or be a part of our outreach.
-The committee meets the fourth Tuesday of every month at 2 p.m. in the George Hix Room of the US Bank Building at 563 East Elkhorn Avenue.
+The committee generally meets once a month at a time and location listed on our Events page.
 Please join us!

 Our association with the League of Women Voters of Estes Park (LWVEP)--which encourages informed and active participation in government--has many advantages including nonprofit status for our educational programs and accounting & oversight of donated funds.
 We also benefit from the expertise and volunteer support from league members.
 (Consider joining LWVEP!
 Membership is open to men and women.)

 Some examples of the committee’s accomplishments and work we are doing include:

 · Developing an education and outreach program which includes this website and booths at events such as Farmers’ Markets and Earth Day to share current “Reduce, Reuse, and Recycle” information